 - Call us on 1300 366 979.
 When you notify us by phone, we may ask you to provide the notification in writing within 48 hours.
-If you call outside office hours, you can be redirected to the on-call inspector.
+If you call outside operating hours, you can be redirected to the on-call inspector.

 What information to provide

 Provide as much information as possible about the notifiable incident, such as: